craftcms/docs/docs/3.x/categories.md

 | [groupId](#groupid)                       | Narrows the query results based on the category groups the categories belong to, per the groups’ IDs.
 | [hasDescendants](#hasdescendants)         | Narrows the query results based on whether the categories have any descendants in their structure.
 | [id](#id)                                 | Narrows the query results based on the categories’ IDs.
-| [ignorePlaceholders](#ignoreplaceholders) | Causes the query to return matching categories as they are stored in the database, ignoring matching placeholder elements that were set by setPlaceholderElement.
+| [ignorePlaceholders](#ignoreplaceholders) | Causes the query to return matching categories as they are stored in the database, ignoring matching placeholder elements that were set by [craft\services\Elements::setPlaceholderElement()](https://docs.craftcms.com/api/v3/craft-services-elements.html#method-setplaceholderelement).
 | [inReverse](#inreverse)                   | Causes the query results to be returned in reverse order.
 | [leaves](#leaves)                         | Narrows the query results based on whether the categories are “leaves” (categories with no descendants).
 | [level](#level)                           | Narrows the query results based on the categories’ level within the structure.